eHealthAfrica/aether/documentation/try/setup-aws.md

 * **Permissions 0644 for '/Users/dmoran/.ssh/eHA_FRA.pem' are too open.** - You did not successfully change permission for your .pem file.
 Follow the instructions in **Select your key pair** step from above
 * **ssh: connect to host 18.197.111.229 port 22: Operation timed out** - Your instance is either not running or your VPC is not properly configured with port 22 open.
 Verify that your instance is ready by following the **Wait for instance to be ready** step above.
 Also, verify that you have followed **Step 6: Configure Security Group** exactly.
 If you have an older AWS account, it is possible that your default VPC has been deleted and the one used above is not configured with a properly permissioned default gateway.
 This article explains the situation and the solution: [Default VPC and Default Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)

-## Installing Docker and Docker Compose on your Ubuntu EC2 instance
+## Installing Docker and Docker Compose
 At this point you should have a brand new Amazon EC2 Ubuntu Instance and are able to connect via secure shell.
 The last preparation step is to install Docker and Docker Compose.
 These steps will perform the installation but if you want more information about what you are installing, see the [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) install pages on the Docker web site.<BR/>
 If you are not already logged into your instance, follow the **Connect to your instance** steps above.